Dodo Payments MCP server

 Quick Start with npx

-Run the MCP Server directly using npx with your authentication credentials:
+Run the MCP Server directly using npx by setting your API credentials and executing:

 export DODO_PAYMENTS_API_KEY="My Bearer Token"